ramsaycarslaw/emacs_starter_config/README.md

 ## Usage

 To make emacs feel more modern several tweaks have been made, first `which-key`, which key recognises partially typed commands and shows possible endings for them.
 Second a file tree like VsCode, this can be accessed by pressing `f8` or `Cmd+b`.

+## Supported Languages

+Currently, only C, Go and Python are supported, I intend to add more languages later.